Lesson 2 — How to make a sentence

 subject, object, verb lel e ovose li esa He's eating (a) fruit

-noun, adjective taga ven a warm day
+la noun adjective la taga ven a warm day

 You'll notice that the verbs in these sentences have li before them.
 This word describes an action that's unfinished or still happening, and always goes directly before the verb.
 However, you can get rid of this word in situations where it's easy to tell what the verb is, and it'll maintain the same meaning: